 The data on vocabulary of native speakers as a function of age, as well as dependence of vocabulary of non-native speakers on their IELTS scores, are scaled from results obtained at testyourvocab.com.

 The test is designed using Item Response Theory (one-parameter model) and Computerized Adaptive Testing.
 Bayesian Expected A Posteriori (EAP) estimator is used on each step of the test.
 Joint Maximum Likelihood is used to calculate difficulties of the test items.
-The website’s backend is written with Python and Flask, the frontend is written in Vanilla JS and uses Bootstrap.
+The website’s backend is written with Python and Flask, the frontend is written in Vanilla JS and uses Bulma.

 The test is completely non-GMO and gluten-free.